Investing

 (Source: Motley Fool)

 Nearly half of millennials own mutual funds, while only 23% own exchange-traded funds (ETFs).
-That’s somewhat surprising given the ease of access and low fees of ETFs.
-However, it may be explained in part by the fact that many employer-sponsored retirement plans only offer mutual fund investments.
+This preference surprises given ETFs’ accessibility and low fees.
+However, many employer-sponsored retirement plans exclusively offer mutual fund investments, which may explain this disparity.

 15. 54% of Millennials are Optimistic about the Future